Table of Contents

 The highlight of my Albania itinerary was hiking in the mountains in the region of Theth.
 I’d heard little about this area before planning my trip.
 It’s so underrated and beautiful, much like my other favourite hike in the Balkans, the Rila Lakes trail near Sofia, Bulgaria.

 Although I started the hike in Valbona and finished in Theth, you can do the hike in either direction.
 If you do it my way, I’d advise travelling the day before the hike.
-From Theth, you can get a bus back to Shkoder (note that the last one is at 1pm so unless you’re super speedy, you’ll need to stay overnight in Theth).
+When you finish the hike in Theth, you can get a bus back to Shkoder (note that the last one is at 1pm so unless you’re super speedy, you’ll need to stay overnight in Theth).

 Since the Valbona Pass hike I booked included 2 overnight stays in different towns, I left my luggage in Shkodër and trekked with minimal belongings.
 I packed pyjamas, a couple of lightweight outfits, underwear, suncream, toothpaste and facewash.
 You’ll also want hiking snacks and a water bottle.
 There are a couple of points on the hike where you can fill up.